 - Farmers Markets make the perfect place to shop farm to table wares, enjoy fresh brewed coffee, entertainment and more.
 Alachua County is home to the GNV Market, Haile Farmers Market, Grove Street Farmers Market, and more.

 - The Tom Petty Birthday Bash is a music festival celebrating the life and legacy of Gainesville’s hometown hero through music, art and community engagement.
 Celebrated on or around the weekend of Tom Petty’s birthday, this one of a kind music festival showcases top-notch local and national bands.
-While in town for The Tom Petty Birthday Bash and make sure to visit the Tom Petty Murals all over town.
+While in town for The Tom Petty Weekend and make sure to visit the Tom Petty Murals all over town.

 - The Mill Creek Retirement Home for Horse – cost of admission is two carrots for the horses.